Integrating Philosophy in Modern Management for Excellence and Productivity: Cases and Reflections

 How to Cite

 Integrating Philosophy in Modern Management for Excellence and Productivity: Cases and Reflections .
 (2024).
-IITM Journal of Business Studies, 98-126. http://journalsiitmjp.com/index.php/iitmjbs/article/view/31
+IITM Journal of Business Studies, 98-126. https://journalsiitmjp.com/index.php/iitmjbs/article/view/31